Dallara: Endurance car racing

 In the early 1980s, Dallara was responsible for the construction of the Lancia LC1 Group 6 prototype as well as the later LC2 Group C car, along with Lancia's partner Abarth.
 It would not be until 1993 that Dallara returned to endurance racing, although very few chassis would take their name.
 The first project was the Ferrari 333 SP, made for the new WSC regulations in the IMSA GT Championship.
 The 333 SP, manufactured at Michelotto, won a great number of races both in North America and Europe.
 Ferrari also hired Dallara to develop the racing version of the Ferrari F50, the F50 GT, financed by French racing driver Fabien Giroix, but the project was aborted before it got off the ground, in 1998.

 As a consequence, the company secured other contracts and built chassis for Toyota (GT-One), Audi (various incarnations of the R8) and Chrysler (the Oreca-run Chrysler LMP).
 Later, the Chrysler LMP would become Dallara's customer car available to privateers, known as the Dallara SP1, which has also served as a test mule for Nissan's aborted return to the 24 Hours of Le Mans.
 All these cars were competitive in prototype sports car racing, with the Audi R8, in particular, becoming the most dominant chassis in modern times at the 24 Hours and the American Le Mans Series.
 In 2002, they built the GC21 for use in the Fuji Grand Champion Series; the car was based on the company's F3 cars.

 In March 2008 the first Dallara Daytona Prototype appeared, built-in collaboration with Doran for Wayne Taylor's SunTrust Racing team.

-In 2015 Dallara was named as one of four constructors for the new LMP2 and DPi class regulations to debut in 2017, using its Dallara P217 chassis.
+In 2015, Dallara was named as one of four constructors for the LMP2 and DPi class regulations to debut in 2017, using its Dallara P217 chassis.
+In 2021, Dallara was named as one of four chassis suppliers for the LMDh sports prototype class, and currently supply BMW with their M Hybrid V8 and Cadillac with their V-Series.R.
+They will also produce the chassis for the unnamed McLaren car to debut in 2027.
+Although not an LMDh design, Dallara produce the chassis for the Ferrari 499P.